 He owned and operated the Aurora Tennis Club on Indian Trail for thirty-five years.
 During the 1970s through the 1990s, he proudly witnessed the state and national championship players produced by the club.

 Mr. Wyatt also owned the Westwind Swim Club on Indian Trail in Aurora, where hundreds of children learned to swim.

 An avid fan of the West Aurora High School Blackhawks, he and his wife Carole saw nearly every basketball game played between 1970 and 2005, and were members of the Illinois High School Basketball Coaches Hall of Fame.

 His loyalty and devotion to the Blackhawks were recognized when he was inducted into the West Aurora High School Sports Hall of Fame.

 Carole J. Wyatt (1934-2015) was born in Aurora, Illinois.

 She was a graduate of East Aurora High School and attended Northern Illinois University.

 Mrs. Wyatt taught for twenty years for East Aurora School District 131 at Simmons Junior High School.

 She and Richard were married in 1954 and had seven children.

-In 2016, the Community Foundation of the Fox River Valley partnered with the A+ Foundation for West Aurora Schools in preserving the impressive history of West Aurora School District 129.
-Representatives of the Community Foundation researched and prepared profiles on the individuals for whom the West Aurora Schools have been named.
-We invite you to click below to read the biographies of these outstanding leaders.
+In 2016, the Community Foundation of the Fox River Valley partnered with the A+ Foundation for West Aurora Schools in preserving the history of West Aurora School District 129.
+Together they produced a collection of photographs, biographies, a video and more highlighting the impressive history of the West Aurora Schools.